thanhtrant219/WRF-bLES-PyPlume/README.md

 # LESbplume-Python-Code

 INTRO:
-LESbplume.py is a python package that included functions to process and visualize LES bplume data.
+LESbplume.py is a python package that includes functions to process and visualize WRF-bPlume LES data.

 CONTENTS:
 There are 3 files in the folder.
-Please always keep all the files in a same folder.
+Please always keep all the files in the same directory.

 	- LESblume.py and multifluidlab.py are the python module itself.